 Help and support with making an appeal if your child is not offered a place at your preferred school

 This service is provided to families who live in the City of London only, if you live outside of the City you should contact the local authority where you live for support and advice.
-If you live in the City of London, contact the Choice Advice Service at:

 Community and Children's Services